frenchbread/repos2md/README.md

   Options
-    --starred                 optional (default is user repos)        If provided, user's starred repos will be fetched --save-to                 optional (defaults to project root)     Path to the target file (.md document) to write to --token                   optional (includes private repos)       Your GitHub token (if you want to inclide private repos)
+    --starred                 optional (default is user repos)        If provided, user's starred repos will be fetched --save-to                 optional (defaults to project root)     Absolute path to the target file (.md document) to write to
+    --token                   optional (includes private repos)       Your GitHub token (if you want to inclide private repos)
     --exclude-repos-count     optional                                Exclude repos count from heading in target file